 - Also, the cost of production is comparably lower.

 - A clear picture is drafted with a competitive price that enables competitive pricing.

 - Defects are nearly rare; defects-free is the aim.

 - The approach is customer-focused, which enable the team to know the exact requirement of the customer.

 - High returns, producer toast on high return to his investment on the products.

 Team and hierarchy

-Six sigma scenarios require the involvement of all participants from floor worker to senior management, every participant is assigned a specific role to focus on, this increases the performance of the product.
+Six sigma scenarios require the involvement of all participants, from floor workers to senior management; every participant is assigned a specific role to focus on, this increases the performance of the product.
 Every member is given the title based on the profile and work they contribute to the product.
 Titles are-

 - Yellow belt